 Section 1210.508C A. 1.
-Each student enrolled in kindergarten in a public school in this state shall be screened for reading skills including, but not limited to, phonological awareness, letter recognition, and oral language skills as identified in the Priority Academic Student Skills (PASS) subject matter standards adopted by the State Board of Education.
+Each student enrolled in kindergarten in a public school in this state shall be screened for reading skills including, but not limited to, phonemic awareness, letter recognition, and oral language skills as identified in the subject matter standards adopted by the State Board of Education.
 A screening instrument approved by the State Board shall be utilized for the purposes of this section.

-- 2. For those kindergarten children at risk for reading difficulties, teachers shall emphasize reading skills as identified in the PASS subject matter standards, monitor progress throughout the year and measure year-end reading progress. - 3.
+- 2. For those kindergarten children at risk for reading difficulties, teachers shall emphasize reading skills as identified in the subject matter standards adopted by the State Board of Education, monitor progress throughout the year and measure year-end reading progress. - 3.
 Classroom assistants, which may include parents, grandparents, or other volunteers, shall be provided in kindergarten classes to assist with the screening of students if a teacher aide is not already employed to assist in a kindergarten classroom. - B. 1.
-Each student enrolled in kindergarten, first, second and third grade of the public schools of this state shall be assessed at the beginning of each school year using a screening instrument approved by the State Board of Education for the acquisition of reading skills including, but not limited to, phonological awareness, phonics, spelling, reading fluency, vocabulary, and comprehension. - 2.
-Any student who is assessed and found not to be reading at the appropriate grade level shall be provided a program of reading instruction designed to enable the student to acquire the appropriate grade level reading skills.
-Beginning with students entering the first grade in the 2011-2012 school year, the program of reading instruction shall include provisions of the READ Initiative adopted by the school district as provided for in subsection O of this section.
+Each student enrolled in kindergarten, first, second and third grade of the public schools of this state shall be assessed at the beginning and end of each school year using a screening instrument approved by the State Board of Education for the acquisition of reading skills including, but not limited to, phonemic awareness, phonics, reading fluency, vocabulary, and comprehension.

-- 3. Throughout the year progress monitoring shall continue, and diagnostic assessment, if determined appropriate, shall be provided.
-Year-end reading skills shall be measured to determine reading success. - C. The State Board of Education shall approve screening instruments for use at the beginning of the school year, for monitoring of progress, and for measurement of reading skills at the end of the school year as required in subsections A and B of this section; provided, at least one of the screening instruments shall meet the following criteria: - 1.
-Assess for phonological awareness, phonics, reading fluency, and comprehension; - 2.
+- 2. Any student who is assessed and found not to be reading at the appropriate grade level shall be provided a program of reading instruction designed to enable the student to acquire the appropriate grade level reading skills.
+Beginning with students entering the first grade in the 2011-2012 school year, the program of reading instruction shall include provisions of the READ Initiative adopted by the school district as provided for in subsection O of this section. - 3.
+Throughout the year progress monitoring shall continue, and diagnostic assessment, if determined appropriate, shall be provided.
+Year-end reading skills shall be measured to determine reading success. - C. The State Board of Education shall approve screening instruments for use at the beginning and end of the school year, for monitoring of progress, and for measurement of reading skills at the end of the school year as required in subsections A and B of this section; provided, at least one of the screening instruments shall meet the following criteria: - 1.
+Assess for phonemic awareness, phonics, reading fluency, and comprehension; - 2.
 Document the validity and reliability of each assessment; - 3.
 Can be used for diagnosis and progress monitoring; - 4.
-Can be used to assess special education and limited-English-proficient students; - 5.
+Can be used to assess special education and limited-English-proficient students; and - 5.
 Accompanied by a data management system that provides profiles for students, class, grade level and school building.
 The profiles shall identify each student's instructional point of need and reading achievement level.
 The State Board shall also determine other comparable reading assessments for diagnostic purposes and for periodic and post assessments to be used for students at risk of reading failure.
-The State Board shall ensure that any assessments approved are in alignment with the PASS subject matter standards. - D. The program of reading instruction required in subsection B of this section shall align with the PASS subject matter standards, shall include provisions of the READ Initiative adopted by the school district as provided for in subsection O of this section beginning with students entering the first grade in the 2011-2012 school year and may include, but is not limited to:
+The State Board shall ensure that any assessments approved are in alignment with the subject matter standards adopted by the State Board of Education. - D. 1.
+The program of reading instruction required in subsection B of this section shall align with the subject matter standards adopted by the State Board of Education and shall include provisions of the READ Initiative adopted by the school district as provided for in subsection O of this section.
+A program of reading instruction may include, but is not limited to: